percona/everest-doc/docs/administer/manage_namespaces.md

 `--operator.xtradb-cluster=<bool>`

-`--take-ownership` - If the namespace exists, it will be part of Percona Everest.
-If it is set to false, Percona Everest will throw an error.
+`--take-ownership` - Allows Everest to manage an existing Kubernetes namespace by adding the necessary labels.
+Without this flag, Everest will attempt to create the namespace and throw an error if it already exists.
+Use this flag to take over an existing namespace.

 ??? example "Example"
     ```sh